Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Conclusions

-The average uncertainty on the tensor-to-scalar ratio across the three models is about $67\%$ of the fiducial value in our analysis, with the \texttt{d12s7} model showing the largest uncertainty.
+The average uncertainty on the tensor-to-scalar ratio across the three models is about $70-80\%$ of the fiducial value in our analysis, with the d12s7 model showing the largest uncertainty.
 We compare our results with those from \citet{Beck_2020} and find approximately twice the level of uncertainty on the value of $r$.
-This difference can be attributed to the fact that we use the full Hamimeche \& Lewis likelihood without the Gaussian approximation, thereby including off-diagonal correlations that tend to broaden $\sigma(r)$.
-In addition, we considered more realistic and updated models of the Galactic foreground, such as \texttt{d11s6} and \texttt{d12s7}, which include higher levels of complexity and non-Gaussian structures at small angular scales.
-Furthermore, we employed a non-parametric component separation technique, the Harmonic ILC method, which allows us to avoid relying on prior assumptions about foreground.
+This difference can be attributed to the fact that we used the full Hamimeche and Lewis likelihood without the Gaussian approximation, thereby including off-diagonal correlations that tend to broaden the $\sigma(r)$.
+In addition, we considered more realistic and updated models of the Galactic foreground, such as d10s5 and d12s7, which include higher levels of complexity and non-Gaussian structures on small angular scales.
+Furthermore, we employed a non-parametric component-separation technique, the Harmonic ILC method, which allowed us to avoid relying on prior assumptions about foreground.

+In a similar work, \citet{Bianchini_2025} investigated the impact of Galactic-foreground complexity on the estimation of the tensor-to-scalar ratio by comparing multiple component-separation pipelines applied to simulated CMB-S4--like data.
+Their analysis focused on biases and uncertainties in $r$ arising from foreground cleaning and pipeline choices.
+In contrast, our work focused on the impact of non-Gaussian Galactic-foreground residues on CMB lensing reconstruction and the resulting constraints on $r$ using a gradient-order, template-based de-lensing method. \citet{Bianchini_2025} employed an iterative de-lensing procedure that removes nearly $90\%$ of the lensing signal, yielding tighter constraints on $r$.
+Another key difference in the methodologies is that, rather than marginalising over residual foregrounds as in \citet{Bianchini_2025}, we included the residual foreground contribution directly in the covariance matrix and in the model power spectra.
+Together, these studies provide complementary perspectives on how foreground complexity propagates through different stages of CMB polarisation analyses.